TheEt1234/libox_computer/README.md

 # What wont be happening
 - mesecon interraction: i feel like it would be too complicated to rewrite the code to support that at this point
-- setfenv/getfenv: i am afraid of messing that up... like that could lead to some actual full minetest control
+- setfenv/getfenv: i am afraid of messing that up... like that could lead to some actual full minetest server control
 - metatables: you can hide values inside them, oh and `getmetatable()` is not that fast so weighing things would be slow *(needs to be verified actually)*, and also i just feel like they can be used to do some nasty stuff

 # What to report as a bug